Philosophy / Witness

 Clinical Relevance

-Relevant for clients whose experience has exceeded ordinary meaning—told this makes them pathological.
-The psychedelic ego dissolution uncertain if transcendent or terrifying.
+Relevant for clients whose experience has run past ordinary meaning and who have been told that this makes them pathological.
+The psychedelic ego dissolution that was neither clearly transcendent nor clearly terrifying and will not resolve into either.
 The trauma survivor whose experience exceeded every framework.
 The client whose sexuality, grief, or rage has gone to places polite language can't touch.
-Bataille gives a framework for understanding these as human rather than pathological.
+Bataille does not pathologize the excess.
+He treats it as constitutive of being human, which gives a clinician somewhere to stand other than diagnosis.

 Linked Modalities